 The process engineer must set the furnace process parameters to achieve the desired temperature profile with the product.
 To do this, the engineer must have an idea of the process cycle of the product and the important process parameters and limitations.
 Looking again at the temperature profile from Figure 9-2, six zones are visible labeled Z1 - Z6.
 Depending upon the configuration of the furnace, fewer or more zones may be present.
-Standard and high power LA-306 models are 3-zone furnaces.
 Initially, temperature profiles must be recorded from temperatures measured inside the furnace.